demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/darmuh-ghostCodes/README.md

 - When a ghost girl enemy exists, terminal will play random sounds of her's when a ghostCode is sent.
 - If you have a Signal Translator, certain ghost codes will send a signal translator message with their action.

- [Planned Features (not currently in this version)]
- - System for combatting/delaying ghostCodes for the terminal operator.
- - Above system will have various tasks that need to be completed around the ship.
- - Custom sounds to play over the terminal to replace current sounds.
- - More area effects for the facility during rapidFire mode.
- - More custom events for ghostCodes to cause havoc.
- - Have tell sounds from the terminal also play over the walkie

-****

 ### [1.1.1]
  - Fixed cases where there were no interactable objects throwing error in the console.